 The following information is from the National Fire Protection Association and is listed in Fire Code 72.
 Install Smoke Alarms on sloped, peaked or cathedral ceilings at, or within 3 ft (0.9m) of the highest point (measured horizontally).
 NFPA 72 states "Smoke alarms in rooms with ceiling slopes greater than 1 ft to 8 ft (.3 m-2.4 m) horizontally shall be located on the high side of the room".

-NFPA 72 states "A row of alarms shall be spaced and located within 3 ft (0.9 m) of the peak of the ceiling measured horizontally" (See figure 2).
+NFPA 72 states "A row of alarms shall be spaced and located within 3 ft (0.9 m) of the peak of the ceiling measured horizontally" (see figure 2).

-Mobile Homes:
+Mobile Homes

 Modern mobile homes have been designed and built to be energy efficient.
-Install Smoke/CO alarms as recommended above (refer to Recommended Installation Instructions and figure 1).
+Install Smoke/CO alarms as recommended previously (refer to Recommended Installation Instructions and figure 1).
 In older mobile homes that are not well insulated, extreme heat or cold can be transferred from the outside to the inside through poorly insulated walls and roof.
 This may cause a thermal barrier, which can prevent smoke from reaching an alarm mounted on the ceiling.
 In such mobile homes install your Smoke/CO Alarm on an inside wall with the top edge of the alarm at a minimum of 4 inches (10cm) and a maximum of 12 inches (30.5cm) below the ceiling (See figure 1).
-If you are not sure about the insulation in your mobile home, or if you notice that the outer walls and wall ONLY!
+If you are not sure about the insulation in your mobile home, or if you notice that the outer walls and ceiling are either hot or cold, install your alarm on an inside wall ONIY!